5 minsMarch 16, 2018

 Moreover, when you pick investment avenues, do sufficient research to have the winning ones in your portfolio.
 Most importantly, these need to be in-sync with the aspects to accomplish the envisioned financial goals/investment objectives.

-Further, make it a point to start saving and investing at early stage of life; because an early bird gets a bigger worm supported by a wider time horizon, which compounds wealth better.
+Further, make it a point to start saving and investing at early stage of life (a PPF account; because an early bird gets a bigger worm supported by a wider time horizon, which compounds wealth better.
 Let’s understand this better with an example:

 (Table above is for illustration purpose only)